 Investment Adviser.
 Roundhill Financial Inc., 154 West 14th Street, 2nd Floor, New York, New York 10011, serves as the investment adviser to the Funds.
-Roundhill is a Delaware limited liability company that is controlled by its founding members, Will Hershey and Timothy Maloney.
-Will Hershey currently serves as the President of the Trust and Timothy Maloney serves as the Chairman of the Board of Trustees, Treasurer and Chief Financial Officer of the Trust, while also continuing to serve in their roles as Co-Founders of the Adviser.
-The Adviser is an SEC-registered investment adviser that has provided investment advisory services to pooled investment vehicles since 2019, including to 1940 Act-registered ETFs, a private fund and a UCITS ETF.
+Roundhill is a Delaware limited liability company that is controlled by its founding members, William Hershey and Timothy Maloney.
+William Hershey currently serves as the President of the Trust and Timothy Maloney serves as the Chairman of the Board of Trustees, Treasurer and Chief Financial Officer of the Trust, while also continuing to serve in their roles as Co-Founders of the Adviser.
+The Adviser is an SEC-registered investment adviser that has provided investment advisory services to pooled investment vehicles since 2019.
 Roundhill discharges its responsibilities subject to the policies of the Board of Trustees.
 Roundhill also administers the Trust's business affairs, provides office facilities and equipment and certain clerical, bookkeeping and administrative services, and permits any of its officers or employees to serve without compensation as Trustees or officers of the Trust if elected to such positions.